Kakori conspiracy: Arrests

-Of the above, Sachindranath Sanyal, Rajendra Lahiri, and Jogesh Chandra Chatterjee had already been arrested in Bengal.
-Lahiri was prosecuted in the Dakshineshwar bombing case, while Ashfaqullah Khan and Sachindranath Bakshi were arrested later when the main Kakori Conspiracy case was over, a supplementary case was filed against these two and they were prosecuted in the same manner.
-Chandrashekhar Azad, along with Keshab Chakravarty and Murari Lal Gupta were the only participants not to have been arrested.
+Of the above, Sachindranath Sanyal, Rajendra Lahiri and Jogesh Chandra Chatterjee had already been arrested in Bengal.
+Lahiri was prosecuted in the Dakshineshwar bombings case, while Ashfaqullah Khan and Sachindranath Bakshi were arrested later when the main Kakori case was over, a supplementary case was lodged against both of them and they were prosecuted in the same manner.
+Chandrashekhar Azad, along with Keshab Chakravarty and Murari Lal Gupta, was the only participant not to have been arrested.

 Kakori trial

 Bismil and some others were charged with various offences, including robbery and murder.
 Fourteen people were released due to a lack of evidence.
-Two of the accused – Ashfaqullah Khan and Sachindranath Bakshi were captured after the trial.
-Chandrashekhar Azad reorganized the HRA in 1928 and operated it until his death on 27 February 1931.
+Two of the accused – Ashfaqulla Khan and Sachindranath Bakshi were captured after the trial.
+Chandra Shekhar Azad reorganised the HRA in 1928 and operated it until his death on 27 February 1931.

-Charges pressed against further three men were dropped.
+Charges filed against the three accused were later dropped.
 Damodar Swarup Seth was discharged due to illness, while Veer Bhadra Tiwari and Jyoti Shankar Dixit were suspected of providing information to the authorities.
 Two other individuals – Banarsi Lal and Indubhushan Mitra came to be approvers in return for a lenient sentence.

 Court's proceedings

-Charges against 19 of the accused were withdrawn (2 had become approvers while 17 people had been released).
+Charges against 19 of the accused were withdrawn (2 had become approvers, while 17 people had been released).
 The trial against the remaining 21 began on 1 May 1926 at the Special Sessions Court of Justice Archibald Hamilton.
-Abbas Salim Khan, Banwari Lal Bhargava, Gyan Chatterjee, and Mohammad Ayuf were the assessors of the case.
+Abbas Salim Khan, Banwari Lal Bhargava, Gyan Chatterjee and Mohammad Ayuf were the assessors of the case.
 Of the 21 accused, two people namely Sachindranath Biswas and Lala Hargovind were released due to lack of evidence, while Gopi Mohan became an approver.

-The court had appointed Jagat Narayan Mulla as public prosecutor knowingly; he had a prejudice against Ram Prasad Bismil since 1916, when Bismil led the grand procession of Bal Gangadhar Tilak at Lucknow.
+The court had appointed Jagat Narain Mulla as a public prosecutor knowingly; he had a prejudice against Ram Prasad Bismil since 1916, when Bismil led the grand procession of Bal Gangadhar Tilak at Lucknow.
 He had also been the public prosecutor in the Mainpuri conspiracy case of 1918.

 The government officers had also bribed many of the accused to become approvers.
-The trials were mainly based on the statements given by Banwari Lal who had met the revolutionaries and was also involved in the planning the robbery activities taken up by the group at Bamrauli (25 December 1924), Bichpuri (9 March 1925) and Dwarikapur (24 May 1925).
-So, his statement was used as the main evidence to prove the HRA members guilty.
+The trials were mainly based on the statements given by Banwari Lal who had met the revolutionaries and was also involved in the planning the robbery activities taken up by the group in Bamrauli (25 December 1924), Bichpuri (9 March 1925) and Dwarikapur (24 May 1925).
+Therefore, his statement was used as the main piece of evidence to plead the HRA members guilty.